f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 Export Backup From the Chassis Partition webUI
 ----------------------------------------------

-You can copy the backup file out of the chassis partition using the **Systems Settings > File Utilities** menu in the webUI.
+You can copy the backup file out of the chassis partition using the **Systems Monitoring > File Utilities** menu in the webUI.
 Use the Base Directory drop down menu to select **configs** directory, you should see a copy of the file created there:

 .. image:: images/velos_f5os_configuration_backup_and_restore/image6.png
   :align: center